anson-li/flight-to-financial-freedom/README.md

 # Flight to Financial Freedom

-An experimental visual storybook for financial literacy
+An experimental visual storybook for financial literacy.

 ![Example 1](game-1.png?raw=true "Example 1")
 ![Example 2](game-2.png?raw=true "Example 2")

+## What is this?

+Financial literacy is a massive problem.
+Our goal is to remedy that.

+Right now, 42% of Canadians are struggling to meet financial commitments.
+On top of that, 54% of Canadians are without a budget.

+We decided to make a gamified visual storybook in order to solve the following problems:

+1. Traditional financial literacy tools are boring
+2. We can access new markets by creating an fun and easy-to-use application
+3. We can highlight financial impact via decisions

+## Why was this made?

+This was made as part of ATB's Hackday 2019 Marathon.

+---

+### Technologies Used

+PHP
+three.js
+MariaDB

-## Getting Started
+### Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+#### Prerequisites

 1. Local Admin Priviledges
     1. Navigate to System Preferences and pick "Users and Groups"